Benji0nics/Java-Projects/Chess/readme.txt

 0- | Rook || Knyt || Bshp || Qeen || King || Bshp || Knyt || Rook | -0
    ---0-------1-------2-------3-------4-------5-------6-------7----

+###How to Play!###
   -When you are prompted to select a piece, input into the command line the coordinates of the desired piece, starting with the horizontal coordinate.
-    -For example, if wanted to the left BLACK #ROOK#, you would input 07.
+    -For example, if wanted to move the left BLACK #ROOK#, you would input 07 to select it.
   -When prompted for the location to move the selected piece, input the desired coordinates.
   -Black pieces are denoted with '#' symbols on both sides of their name.
 White pieces aren't!
-  -Pawns who reach the opposite side of the board are promoted to queens automatically -Known Bug: If you input a coordinate that does not correspond to a piece, the game will crash.
+  -Pawns who reach the opposite side of the board are promoted to queens automatically.
+  -Known Bug: If you input a coordinate that does not correspond to a piece, the game will crash.